FEAST Foundation Course - Faculty Bios

 Her storytelling journey has taken her from schools, museums and libraries to the military, offering storytelling courses in diverse settings in Singapore and overseas.

 Kiran believes in the power of story to educate, entertain and help the audience make relevant connections.
 Kiran’s great strength is in nurturing and connecting storytellers to one another.
-Since moving to Australia (2008), she has been active in the Australian Storytelling Guild (NSW) and is its current Vice-President.
+Since moving to Australia in 2008, she has been active in the Australian Storytelling Guild (NSW) serving first as its secretary and then as Vice- President until July 2024.